Turkish involvement in the Syrian civil war: 2016–2017 military interventions

 Acting U.S. Assistant Secretary of Defense for International Security Affairs, Elissa Slotkin, said on 16 January 2017 that the only target for the US-led coalition is ISIL, and not the city of Manbij that had been cleared from ISIL by the SDF.
-"We are all about hitting ISIS where there is ISIS.
-If there's no ISIS, that's not our mandate.
-So that is an important distinction.
-We have always made it in any kind of conversation we've been having with any ally on Syria."
-On 27 January 2017, after the multilateral peace talks in Astana, Erdoğan said that "we should not go deeper than Al-Bab" and Mevlüt Çavuşoğlu said "there are different opinions about YPG and Hezbollah.
+On 20 January 2017, the Deputy Prime Minister of Turkey, Mehmet Şimşek, said that "we can't say that Assad must go anymore.
+A deal without Assad isn't realistic."
+On 27 January 2017, after the multilateral peace talks in Astana, Erdoğan said that "we should not go deeper than al-Bab" and Çavuşoğlu said "there are different opinions about YPG and Hezbollah.
 So an agreement can not be reached about the struggle against them".
-On 31 January, the Germany Defence Ministry ruled out giving Turkey unfiltered access to high-resolution aerial imagery gathered by Tornado fighter jets operating out of Incirlik Air Base in southern Turkey as part of the anti-ISIL coalition, out of concern that Turkey might use it for military action against the SDF.
+On 31 January, the Germany Defense Ministry ruled out giving Turkey full access to high-resolution aerial imagery gathered by Tornado fighter jets operating out of Incirlik Air Base in southern Turkey as part of the anti-ISIL coalition, out of concern that Turkey might use it for military action against the SDF.

-On 24 April 2017, the Turkish Air Force conducted several airstrikes on YPG and YPJ positions near al-Malikiyah, killing at least 20 fighters.

 Potential intervention into Iraq

-On 1 November 2016, the day Iraqi forces entered Mosul in the Battle of Mosul (2016–17) against ISIL, Turkey announced it was sending tanks and artillery from Ankara to Silopi near the Iraqi border.
-Turkey's Minister of Defense Fikri Işık said the deployment was a move to "prepare for "important developments" in the region and stated that "further action can be taken if Turkey's red lines are crossed".
-Iraqi Prime Minister Al-Abadi warned Turkey not to invade Iraq, predicting war if they did.
-Al-Abadi, addressing journalists in Baghdad, said, "We warn Turkey if they want to enter Iraq, they will end up becoming fragmented. ...
-We do not want to fight Turkey.
-We do not want a confrontation with Turkey.
-God forbid, even if we engage in war with them, the Turks will pay a heavy price.
-They will be damaged.
-Yes, we too will be damaged, but whenever a country fights a neighboring country, there will be no winner, both will end up losing."

-On 5 April 2017, President Recep Tayyip Erdoğan suggested that future stages of the – recently proclaimed concluded – Euphrates Shield Operation would be broader, suggesting that Turkey would also seek to occupy territory of Iraq.
-Erdogan said that "a future operation will have not [only] a Syrian dimension, [but] also an Iraqi dimension.
-There are the Tal Afar and Sinjar situations [in Iraq] We also have kin in Mosul."
+On 1 November 2016, the day Iraqi forces entered Mosul in the battle against ISIL, Turkey announced it was sending tanks and artillery from Ankara to Silopi near the Iraqi border.
+Turkey's Minister of Defense, Fikri Işık, said the deployment was a move to prepare for "important developments" in the region and stated that "further action can be taken if Turkey's red lines are crossed".
+Iraqi Prime Minister Al-Abadi, while addressing journalists in Baghdad, warned Turkey not to invade Iraq, predicting war if they did.
+On 5 April 2017, Erdoğan suggested that future stages of Operation Euphrates Shield, which was recently proclaimed concluded, would be broader, and that Turkey would also seek to occupy territory of Iraq.